nikhitrivedi1/nikhitrivedi1/README.md

 ### Currently

-**Nanonets:** compression, evaluation, and post-training for OCR vision-language models.
+**Nanonets:** evals, data and post-training for OCR vision-language models.

 **Co-Training and Co-Distillation:** exploring the benefits of mutual learning and distillation in post-training.
 First results published at SPIE 2026; now extending the work to language generation.
 Advised by Karl Ni.